foundersandcoders/ws-tdd-node-server/README.md

 - Run `npm test` in the terminal to check the test is passing-

 ![test-1](./docs/test-1.png)
-- You're going to start by testing your routes, so create a router file, and require it into *test.js*;
+- You're going to start by testing your routes, so create a router file
 ```
 $ touch router.js
 ```
+- Back in *test.js*, require in your new router file
 ```javascript
 const router = require('./router'); // remember: absolute paths are needed for local modules, and if you're working with a javascript file, the '.js' extension is not required (you can still add the extension if you like)
 ```